CyberShadow/dstress/readme.txt

 	FAIL:	- test case was expected to pass, but failed
 	XFAIL:	- test case was expected to fail, and it did
 	ERROR:	- compiler, linker or test case segfaulted;
-		- resource limit (480 seconds per test case)
+		- resource limit (480 seconds per test case / 500MB)
 		- inapropiate error messages

 Testing: